I have a confession to make: I voted for Ralph Nader.

 For months, I have watched the ridicule leveled at Hillary Clinton and her supporters, from both liberals and conservatives alike.
 I’ve seen how vicious and polarizing the race has become, and I worry that all this negativity will lead to only one outcome: a president Trump or Cruz.

-The protest vote is a powerful tool, but in this case the consequences are not worth the symbolism.
 If this happens, all the excuses in the world will be unable to separate voter actions from the consequences.
 I don’t even want to imagine what a United States controlled by extremists in all three branches of government could look like.

 I am not being hyperbolic when I say this.
 Bernie supporters who pledge to vote for Trump out of protest, sit out the election as protest, or write-in Bernie as protest will all share the blame.
 This is true even of those who live in “safe” states like New York or California.
 Endorsing these opinions in solid blue states only emboldens and legitimizes those voters in vulnerable contests.
 Additionally, it gives the hardcore progressive a false sense of righteousness, making engagement and productive discourse increasingly difficult as the contest nears its conclusion.
 I’m sure as I write this some opportunistic free market capitalist is already having a factory in China print up “Don’t blame me, I voted for Bernie” bumper stickers.